sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Bundle for unit tests and pattern matching
+Short desc    : Bundle for unit tests and pattern matching
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : This is the public release of the qstest bundle (written for
+Descript     : This is the public release of the qstest bundle (written for
              : DocScape Publisher) (C) 2006, 2007 QuinScape GmbH.
 The bundle
              : contains the packages 'makematch' for matching patterns to
              : targets (with a generalization in the form of pattern lists and